eteration/glassmaker/README.md

   - http://glassmaker.org/updates/0.0.1
   - IMPORTANT: Glassmaker requires Google Plugins for Eclipse (GPE).
 Please install them prior to installing glassmaker from https://developers.google.com/eclipse/docs/getting_started
+  - A short video demo for installation steps is available at: http://youtu.be/J_WXaQAcowg

 For FAQ, and more information visit the site: